5/11/2026 - technology-and-innovation

 1) 1st Realized Price UTXO.
 Renko.

-These are smoothed average prices with on-chain data derived from the market's gross price.
+These are smoothed average prices with on-chain data derived from the gross market price.
 They can be comparable to traditional moving averages (SMA50).

 Market history, 2020-2026.

-This is what the price of Bitcoin looks like when analyzed with on-chain data and Renko, filtering market noise to see the prevailing trend:
+This is how the price of Bitcoin looks when analyzed with on-chain data and Renko, filtering out market noise to see the prevailing trend:

-This is what the normal market price of Bitcoin looks like with Japanese candles, during the same period, without filtering the noise with on-chain data and Renko:
+This is how the normal market price of Bitcoin looks with Japanese candles, during the same period, without filtering the noise with on-chain data and Renko:

 Market history, 2024-2026.

-This is what the price of Bitcoin looks like when analyzed with on-chain data and Renko, filtering market noise to see the prevailing trend:
+This is how the price of Bitcoin looks when analyzed with on-chain data and Renko, filtering the market noise to see the prevailing trend:

-This is what the normal market price of Bitcoin looks like with Japanese candles, during the same period, without filtering the noise with on-chain data and Renko:
+This is how the normal market price of Bitcoin looks with Japanese candles, during the same period, without filtering the noise with on-chain data and Renko:

 2) NUPL - Net Unrealized Profit/Loss of Holders.
 Renko.

-NUPL measures how much unrealized (non-sold) accumulated profit or loss Bitcoin holders have.
+The NUPL measures how much unrealized (unsold) accumulated profit or loss holders of Bitcoin have.

 Market history, 2020-2026: